autoreduction/queue-processor/Documentation/Technical Documentation.md

 * `ReductionComplete` - This updates the status and performs post-processing.
 ICAT is updated with the reduction details.
 The reduced data is checked for .png files and these converted to a [base64](http://css-tricks.com/data-uris/) encoded string and saved in the database to be shown via the web application.
 * `ReductionError` - This logs the error that was retrieved and updated the status of the ReductionRun.

+When using the `Client` there are some optional arguments that could cause problems is not correctly set.
+`topics` - a list stating what queues/topics to subscribe to (Default: None) `client_only` - Set this True if you only require sending a message to the message queue (for example in `MessagingUtils.send_pending`).
+`use_ssl` - This needs to be set to True is connecting to the messaging queue over SSL (recommended).
+(Default: False)

 #### icat_communication.py

 This handles all communication to [ICAT](http://icatproject.org/) and acts as a wrapper to the icat python client.